Jon T. Benn: 1990s to 2000s

 Benn played a villain in Jakob Montrasio's The Way of the Spur which was released in 2012.
 Montrasio was thrilled when it was confirmed that Benn would be in the film.
 Also that year, The Man with the Iron Fists was released.
 The RZA directed film which starred Russell Crowe, Cung Le, Lucy Liu also featured Pam Grier.
 Benn played a plantation owner.

 Benn's last film role was as the Big Boss in the Scott McQuaid directed sci-fi B film Space Ninjas that was released in 2019.
-The film starred Dirk Benedict.The Echo, 14th November 2018 - News, Southend-born filmmaker to screen debut Malaysian film at town's horror festival By Ellis Whitehouse His last film was a documentary short, The Big Boss Remembered.
+The film starred Dirk Benedict.
+His last film was a documentary short, The Big Boss Remembered.
 Actor and filmmaker Michael Worth spent several days with Benn and his family in Kentucky for documentary on Bruceploitation.
 This short film came about as a result of Worth putting it together with an interview that Benn insisted on and Benn's brother Rick organizing the shoot.
 Benn who had been diagnosed with blood cancer and wasn't sure how long he had left to live and said that Worth should come out to see him as soon as possible.
 Benn and Worth had actually met 20 years prior to this.
 He died several weeks later.